John D. Lavelle: House Armed Services Committee report

 The Armed Services Investigations Subcommittee report, which was not issued until December 15, 1972, largely exonerated Lavelle.
 With regard to Lavelle, the subcommittee evaluated two questions, 1) were the strikes authorized? and 2) was Lavelle responsible for the falsification of intelligence reports?
 In answer to the first question, the subcommittee concluded the following:

 The Subcommittee finds it difficult to fault "pre-planning," in itself.
 After all, the 7th Air Force has flown enough sorties over North Vietnam to be able to predict with a high degree of accuracy precisely what kind of a reception to expect from the enemy.
-In view of this, the failure to adequately brief the pilots in a manner to insure maximation of the strike's effective and the safety of the crews could be considered a dereliction of duty.
+In view of this, the failure to adequately brief the pilots in a manner to insure maximization of the strike's effective and the safety of the crews could be considered a dereliction of duty.
 Of course, in order to justify an actual attack under the Rules, the enemy would have to fire at or be activated against our aircraft.
 This raises the question: What is meant by "activated against"?
 Obviously, it does not refer to actual firing since radar tracking constitutes "activation."

 On the second question about the falsification of the intelligence reports, the subcommittee accepted Lavelle's contention that the falsification resulted from a mis-interpretation of his guidance.

 The subcommittee criticized the policy of providing "virtual sanctuary" to the "whole of that enemy nation since 1968."
 The subcommittee stated that "This radical departure from orthodox military doctrine placed U.S. forces at a tremendous tactical disadvantage and contributed to prolonging the war."

 The subcommittee report also excoriated the Department of Defense for not releasing the Rules of Engagement and other relevant documents.
 The report suggested that the DoD was trying to hide something other than Lavelle's conduct.

 Secret bombing of Cambodia

 According to author William Shawcross, the secret the Air Force was trying to protect was probably the secret bombing of Cambodia, which came to light in 1973.

 The bombing of Cambodia was under the control of the USAF Strategic Air Command (SAC), rather than Lavelle's 7th Air Force.
 The secret Cambodian bombing began October 4, 1965.

-The commander-in-chief of SAC at the time the secret Cambodia bombings began in 1965 was General John D. Ryan, who in 1972 forced Lavelle to retire over 28 questionable missions flown over North Vietnam.
+The commander-in-chief of SAC at the time the secret Cambodia bombings began in 1965 was Ryan, who in 1972 forced Lavelle to retire over 28 questionable missions flown over North Vietnam.